Lenore Croudy, Chair

 national service programs.
 Technical assistance included strategic planning, financial/grant

-management, facilitative leadership, fund development, program 1 reporting, media
+management, facilitative leadership, fund development, program reporting, media planning,

-planning, logic model, and other organizational development training.
-He went on to
+logic model, and other organizational development trainings.
+He went on to become

 of 26 programs, 1,000 AmeriCorps members and $7 million of federal funds each year.